rhitabratakarar/BudgetAnalysis/README.md

 # Start the application:

 * Run the app-ui (REACT APP).
 * Run the BudgetAnalysisDbAPI project.
-(Make sure you have properly configured the connection string in the app configs).
+(Make sure you have properly configured the connection string in the appsettings).